 George Marshall continued to live at 174 Marlborough until the mid-1980s, when he retired and moved to Chapel Hill, North Carolina.

 On February 6, 1984, 174 Marlborough was purchased from George Marshall by Kevin J. Ahearn and Charles F. Norton, Jr., trustees of the 174 Marlborough Street Realty Trust.
 On September 17, 1986, they transferred the house into Kevin Ahearn’s name, individually.

 In January of 1996, Kevin Ahearn applied for (and subsequently received) permission to legalize the occupancy as four units, which he indicated had been the “existing condition for forty years.”

-174 Marlborough remained an apartment building, assessed as a four- to six-family dwelling, in 2016.
+174 Marlborough continued to be assessed as a four- to six-family dwelling in 2021.